JosePedroDias/naivebot/README.md

 * investigate how googlebot determines page loaded or alternate clever approach
 * check if links scrapped are as naive as ours (`<a>`s on page body)
-* improve path processing - discard hashes and support #! paths
+* improve path processing - support #! paths
 * (less relevant) map robots.txt and sitemap.xml to config.json